bchase78/wsndt/README.md

 wsNDT - A websocket client for NDT
 ============================

+This is an experimental client for the Network Diagnostic Tool(NDT) https://code.google.com/p/ndt/

 This HTML5 client connects to a websocket proxy on the NDT Server and performs the client to server and server to client throughput tests.
 The meta test is also performed.